-Just like Coinbase, Coinbase Pro allows customers to deposit directly from their bank account via a secure app provided by your bank.
+Just like Coinbase, Coinbase Pro allows customers to deposit directly from their bank account via a secure app provided by their bank.
 This means that Coinbase Pro never receives your banking information, keeping that information private.

-Coinbase Pro Review – A Complete Guide
+Coinbase Pro Review: A Complete Guide

 Coinbase Pro, formerly known as GDAX, is the professional trader component of Coinbase.
-They bill themselves as being “the most trusted platform for trading cryptocurrency”, which may very well be true as they have never been hacked.
+They bill themselves as being “the most trusted platform for trading cryptocurrency,” which may very well be true as they have never been hacked.

 To this end, Coinbase Pro also employs very sound security practices and has a stellar reputation for taking good care of its customers.
 In addition, the company is insured and backed by some of the largest investors in the trading industry, including the New York Stock Exchange, Andreessen Horowitz, and Union Square Ventures.